 I love snack food, and soft pretzel bites have always been a fave.

 I couldn’t leave the mall without getting an order of bites.
 The dilemma I was always faced with was choosing between sweet cinnamon and sugar or savory salty pretzel bites.
 I usually opted for salty, but halfway through devouring the bag, I would go back to buy a bag of sugary bites to satisfy my sweet & salty craving.

 As I’ve mentioned before, my husband, daughter and myself strictly eat at home.
 This means most of our snack foods are prepared by me.

-If you’re like my family, you try to stay away from nasty, chemical laden, overly processed foods and ingredients Siri can’t even pronounce.
+If you’re like my family, you try to stay away from nasty, chemical laden, overly processed foods.
 So homemade snacks become a must.
 Lately, we’ve been crazy about these homemade soft & chewy, sweet & salty, vegan pretzel bites!

 I even twisted my first full pretzel! ↓

 These pretzel bites are so “mall-like” you’ll want to bring a bag with you on your next visit! 😜

 The key to getting that soft dough encased in a golden pretzel defining shell is the baking soda bath.
 The dough takes a quick 30-second dip in a mix of water and baking soda just before going into the oven.
 It’s a must to give the bites their crisp, chewy outside and soft, fluffy inside.

 I decided not to pair the cinnamon and sugar bites with a dip.
 I thought they were sweet enough on their own.
 However, I did have leftover jalapeño nacho cheese (which was one of my inspirations for this recipe) that paired perfectly with the salty pretzel bites.